NetworkBlockDevice/nbd/doc/proto.md

 The preferred block size represents the minimum size at which aligned requests will have efficient I/O, avoiding behaviour such as read-modify-write.
-If advertised, this MUST be a power of 2 at least as large as the smaller of the minimum block size and 2^12 (4,096), although larger values (such as the minimum granularity of a hole) are also appropriate.
+If advertised, this MUST be a power of 2 at least as large as the maximum of the minimum block size and 2^9 (512), although larger values (such as 4,096, or even the minimum granularity of a hole) are more typical.
 The preferred block size MAY be larger than the export size, in which case the client is unable to utilize the preferred block size for that export.
 The server MAY advertise an export size that is not an integer multiple of the preferred block